BUGD0G/BUGD0G/README.md

-U MAY APPROACH ME ONLY IF U ARE OK WITH BEIN GUTTED. you decide whether or not the things i say are serious. dont be offended if i ignore you im either offtab/protecting my peace/distracted. i need friends to be gay and retarded with DONT USE TONETAGS FOR ME PLS :-D
+U MAY APPROACH ME ONLY IF U ARE OK WITH BEIN GUTTED. pls dont act buddy with me if u take everything ppl say seriously . come riff with me bro. dont be offended if i ignore you im either offtab/protecting my peace/distracted. i need friends to be gay and retarded with

 <br/> i mostly just ignore people i dont want to talk to but if you really make me frown i will hide you ok?